biswacs/termi-chat/README.md

-nearchat connects people withing 2km range randomly to chat with each other.
+nearchat connects people withing 2km range randomly to chat with each other